K-A-Crawford/Navigium_Isidis_Procession/README.md

 # IsidisSim
 An ABM model exploring the potential routes of the navigium Isidis procession at Ostia Antica

-The model and data presented here provide the information necessary to replicate the analyses in Crawford (in press).
+The model and data presented here provide the information necessary to replicate the analyses in Crawford (2022).

 Crawford, Katherine A.